 If you’re not up for a big hike or perhaps you only have a short amount of time allotted for Pacifica on your PCH road trip, then I suggest the Mori Point Hike.

 I find that the easiest way to start this hike is from Pacifica Municipal Pier.
-There is a parking lot for Mori Point, however, it’s usually crowded, and street parking is easier to find!
+While there is a parking lot for Mori Point, it’s usually crowded, and street parking is easier to find!
 From Pacifica Pier, walk south along the coastal trail in between the beach and Sharp Park Golf Course.

 Once you reach the end of Sharp Park Beach you’ll have two options to reach the top of Mori Point.
 You can either climb Bootlegger’s Steps to the top or walk Old Mori Road trail up.
 It’s incredibly easy to follow and I guarantee you there will be plenty of other people doing the same walk as you!